opendocsg/slw-judgments-backfill/2018_SGCA_24/report.md

 62     Assuming for now that _Diaz_ was correctly decided, we acknowledge the difficulty of characterising the right held by the co-owners upon a severance between themselves only (as discussed at [56] above).
 In our view, however, it is not possible to rationalise _Diaz_ on the basis suggested by Crown (2003) so as to sever the joint tenancy in equity.
 His contention that service of an instrument under s 53(5) amounts to an act operating on one’s own share actually fits _Diaz_ into the first mode of severance mentioned in _Williams v Hensman_.
 This is unacceptable.
 In the first place, why should service of an instrument under s 53(5) amount to an act operating on one’s own share?
 Under established law, a unilateral declaration, even if communicated or unequivocal or clear, does not operate on a joint tenant’s share at common law as _Sivakolunthu_ has established.
 Going back to first principles, the act of serving the instrument does not destroy any of the four unities.
 Secondly, it was not the purpose of the legislation to expand on the first mode of severance: the intention, as clear from the Parliamentary debates, was to provide a completely new mode of severance and Parliament’s intention must be respected.

 6       3 _Diaz_ has given rise to some confusion in the law.
-This is evident from the case of _Ng Kim Chwee (executor and trustee of the estate of Ng Ham Chau, deceased) v Chua Chiew Hai and others_ [1998] 2 SLR(R) 111 (“ _Ng Chwee Kim_ ”).
+This is evident from the case of _Ng Kim Chwee (executor and trustee of the estate of Ng Ham Chau, deceased) v Chua Chiew Hai and others_ <span class="citation">[1998] 2 SLR(R) 111</span> (“ _Ng Chwee Kim_ ”).
 During her lifetime, Mdm Ng Ham Chau and her husband were

 joint tenants of a Housing & Development Board (“HDB”) flat, which was not registered land.
 Mdm Ng signed an instrument of declaration in the form prescribed under s 53(5) of the LTA on 13 June 1994.
 This instrument was not a deed as required by s 66A of the CLPA.
 After her death, which occurred only four days later, her widower sold the flat and retained all the proceeds as sole beneficial owner.
 Mdm Ng’s estate, asserting that the HDB had been negligent in approving the sale, claimed half the proceeds of sale from the HDB.
 The High Court found that no severance had been effected because for unregistered land under the CLPA, severance could only be effected by a deed of declaration within the terms of s 66A.
 The instrument of declaration was not such a deed.
 The judge further held that the HDB was not liable because, until the proper form of severance was used, HDB was entitled to treat the joint tenancy as subsisting.
 There can be no quarrel with the correctness of this decision.
 The complication arises from the judge’s suggestion, citing _Diaz_ , that severance had occurred as between the co-owners (though this was _obiter_ ).
 He said at [8] and [13]:

- 8 Until such making of the deed, the severance of a joint tenancy of unregistered land affected only co-owners themselves qua co-owners, and third parties are entitled to treat the joint tenancy as subsisting and conduct any dealings they may have in relation to the land on that basis: see Diaz Priscillia v Diaz Angela [1997] 3 SLR(R) 759 and Sivakolunthu Kumarasamy v Shanmugam Nagaiah [1987] SLR(R) 702.
+ 8 Until such making of the deed, the severance of a joint tenancy of unregistered land affected only co-owners themselves qua co-owners, and third parties are entitled to treat the joint tenancy as subsisting and conduct any dealings they may have in relation to the land on that basis: see Diaz Priscillia v Diaz Angela <span class="citation">[1997] 3 SLR(R) 759</span> and Sivakolunthu Kumarasamy v Shanmugam Nagaiah [1987] SLR(R) 702.

  ...